 Portugal’s longest road, the N2, (or Nacional 2), runs from Chaves, just below the northern border of the country, all the way to Faro on the south coast.
-Given that it’s Portugal’s most epic road trip, the N2 is often refered to as the Portuguese Route 66.
+Given that it’s Portugal’s most epic road trip, the N2 is often referred to as the Portuguese Route 66.

 Built in 1945, the Estrada Nacional 2 (EN2) was once the main thoroughfare through the centre of Portugal, connecting typical villages, ancient towns and cities.
 Its 739 kilometres (453 miles) snake through an ever-changing landscape of mountains, plains, forests, cork oak plantations, vineyards, rocky highlands, verdant valleys and vast reservoirs.

 This is the best Portugal roadtrip to take if you really want to see the country’s diversity.

-The N2 road trip, also known as Rota Estrada Nacional 2, is as much about the journey itself as anything else.
+The N2 Portugal road trip, also known as Rota Estrada Nacional 2, is as much about the journey itself as anything else.
 If you enjoy slow travel, getting off the beaten track and experiencing life in authentic towns and villages, far from crowds of tourists, you will love the N2.

 However, if you’re in a hurry to tick off the ‘must see sights’, or don’t enjoy driving on winding roads, the N2 is not the way to go.
 There are other road trips that would suit you better.